AmadeusW/ice/development.md

 Developemnt log

+## 2024-12-16
+Configuration file loader
+Next up:
+-[ ] Create the curses dashboard using that configuration, and hook up keyboard events

 ## 2024-12-15 curses dashboard
 Created a curses dashboard that displays a sample state, and sends it to the device on each update the device succesfully receives this information!

 Next up:
-- make this extensible such that Dashboard loads _configuration_: user friendly name, serialization order, keyboard shortcut for toggling
+-[ ] make this extensible such that Dashboard loads _configuration_: user friendly name, serialization order, keyboard shortcut for toggling
-- Hook up the received data to the real microcontroller code
+-[ ] Hook up the received data to the real microcontroller code -[ ] Replace all print with message handler, which redirects to curses if possible

 ## 2024-12-14 another approach
 I decided to create two programs that communicate using serial port.